Commercial title insurance: What you need to know

 Something unique – TitlePLUS title insurance

-While most commercial insurers provide policies with unlimited policy amounts and must be tailored to fit the situation, TitlePLUS insurance offers commercial title insurance policies up to a maximum limit of $2,500,000.
+While most commercial insurers provide policies with unlimited policy amounts and must be tailored to fit the situation, TitlePLUS insurance offers commercial title insurance policies up to a maximum limit of $2,500,000 (Ontario only).
 What makes this policy unique is that it is a full all-inclusive policy that also covers legal services.
 As previously described the typical commercial title insurance policy is a stripped down policy with a number of endorsements added to it and it is the lawyer’s role to determine what endorsements are required.
 The TitlePLUS policy requires a comprehensive list of due diligence searches.
 The process requires the lawyer to send in an order request describing the parameters of the transaction; TitlePLUS staff will review the structure and report back to the lawyer as to what searches will be required to obtain coverage.
 The legal services coverage can be a very desirable element in the policy and TitlePLUS insurance is the only insurance that offers this type of coverage.
 In keeping with the TitlePLUS program’s efforts to highlight the role the lawyer plays in a transaction, ordering this policy provides the opportunity to identify and resolve issues prior to closing a transaction, which really is part of our role after all.

 How does commercial title insurance help the lawyer?